EHerzog76/keepalived-LoadBalancer/README.md

 ```
 ### iptables/nftables
 With iptables, we configure the source NAT for our VIP´s to the backend servers.<br>
+This is the reason, why we need no haproxy configuration.<br>
 To view the configuration use:
 ```sh
 iptables -t nat -L POSTROUTING -n